wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 how the they are connected to the FPGA.
 That ought to be fairly easy as soon as I have managed to talk to the ADC over SPI and set up a known configuration.
-There might also be some other pins that are interesting such as the RST or CAL inputs or the over-range output.y
+There might also be some other pins that are interesting such as the RST or CAL inputs or the over-range output.

 U97 is an [ADF4360-7 "Integrated Synthesizer and VCO"](http://www.analog.com/en/products/rf-microwave/pll-synth/adf4360-7.html).